Sheppard-Lab/AlignmentToVariants/README.md

 This script identifies amino acid differences and insertions/deletions between sequences in a nucleotide multiple sequence alignment with respect to a specified reference.
 This was used on core genes in the study to identiify variants associated with resistant phenotypes.

+This was tested using Python 3.12+ so please ensure you are running with this version installed

 ```bash
 python3 AlignmentToVariants.py [-h] fasta_file ref_header output_file